 You can even make this come together faster by using all canned beans if you like!

-IN THE MAKING – HOW TO MAKE GITHERI – KENYAN VEGETABLE BEAN STEW
+HOW TO MAKE GITHERI – KENYAN VEGETABLE BEAN STEW

 Githeri – Kenyan Vegetable Bean Stew